charleswolfe/charleswolfe/README.md

-# Hi, I'm Charles Wolfe 👋
+# 👋 I’m Charles Wolfe

-I’ve spent years developing software, solving complex problems, and leading teams through ambitious projects.
-Whether I’m designing cloud-native applications, improving legacy systems, or diving deep into automation, I approach every challenge with a commitment to quality and innovation.

-I’m not just a coder, I’m a builder at heart.
-I love bringing ideas to life, collaborating with others, and driving progress forward.

-🔭 Currently working on personal projects involving Python, Typescript, PHP and JavaScript
+I like building things that work well.

+Over the years, I’ve worked on software systems big and small, some from scratch, some half-broken when I found them.
+I’ve led teams, cleaned up old code, written new tools, and spent a lot of time figuring out how to make things better, not just different.

+I care about clarity, about doing things right, and about solving real problems.
+I write code in Python, TypeScript, PHP, and JavaScript - they get the job done.

+Lately, I’ve been working on personal projects that give me room to experiment, think, and build with fewer constraints.
+That’s where the good ideas come from anyway.